Particular/docs.particular.net/Content/NServiceBus/nservicebus-and-websphere-sonic.md

 tags: []
 ---

+**NOTE:**
-**NOTE: This article applies to an older version NServiceBus WebsphereMQ adapter. to evaluate the WebsphereMQ transport for NServiceBus, See https://github.com/Particular/NServiceBus.WebSphereMQ.
-[Contact Particular Software support](http://particular.net/ContactUs) for licensing and support details.**
+* This article applies to an older version NServiceBus WebsphereMQ adapter.
+* To evaluate the WebsphereMQ transport for NServiceBus, See https://github.com/Particular/NServiceBus.WebSphereMQ.
+* [Contact Particular Software support](http://particular.net/ContactUs) for licensing and support details.

 WebSphere and Sonic are enterprise-grade middleware, robust, performant.
 No argument there.